michieltjampens/dcafs/docs/Basics.md

 These can be added with the command `ss:id,addcmd,when,data`

-So the main difference is that hello and wakeup send data to somewhere, while open,idle and close are local commands.
+So the main difference is that hello and wakeup send data to somewhere.
+While open,idle and close are local commands.

 For the next example, we'll shut down both instances.
 Shutting down the dummy can be done by sending `dice:sd` to it.
 Then use `sd` to close the regular one.